 - Indexed universal life insurance: Indexed universal life insurance ties the cash value growth to a stock market index, such as the S&P 500.
 While it offers the potential for higher returns than traditional universal life insurance, it also comes with a cap on the maximum returns.

-How to determine which universal life insurance policy works for you?
+How to choose the right universal life insurance policy?

 Choosing the right universal life policy depends on your financial goals, risk tolerance, and personal circumstances.
 Consider the following factors to make an informed decision: